cardsfromtheedge/cardsfromtheedge.github.io/_posts/2016-10-18-Roller-Coasting-on-the-Edge.md

 ---
 layout:     post
-title:      "Rollercoasting on the Edge"
+title:      "Roller Coasting on the Edge"
 subtitle:   "A major shift and the emotions come flooding out"
 date:       2016-10-18 12:00:00
 author:     "Jo Turner"